-Bipolar Disorder is characterized by periods of extreme euphoria followed by bouts of severe depression (cyclic mania.)
+Bipolar-Depression is characterized by periods of extreme euphoria followed by bouts of severe depression (cyclic mania.)
 A Bipolar diagnosis consists of a combination of several disorders, and may include physical conditions as well (such as chronic pain.)
 The wide range of severity makes this a commonly misdiagnosed and often denied basis for disability.

 Symptoms include persistent hopelessness, anxiety, anger, guilt, sadness, isolation, fatigue, irritability, decreased or lack of motivation, chronic pain, morbid suicidal ideation, self-loathing and depersonalization.